Jourdelune/Jourdelune/README.md

 ### 👨🏻‍💻 About me

-I'm jourdelune, a 19 years old passionate computer science student based in France.
+I'm jourdelune, a 20-year-old passionate computer science student based in France.
 My journey revolves around delving into the world of Deep Learning, Discord, and beyond.

 ### Projects ✨